 An International Business Company may issue these shares: shares, shares with or without par value, voting shares, and redeemable shares.
 A register with the shareholders’ addresses and names aren’t available to the public but kept at the registered office.

-There is not any requirement for a minimum paid-up share capital or authorized capital.
+For company registration in Saint-Lucia there is no any requirement for a minimum paid-up share capital or authorized capital.
 Most International Business Companies opt to authorize $50,000 despite there being no minimum authorized capital requirement.
 Also, there’s no requirement for a minimum paid-up share capital.

 Only one director and one shareholder are needed, which can be a corporate body or the same person.
 Only one director is needed to create an International Business Company.
 The director can be a resident or a citizen of any country.
 Directors may be corporate bodies or natural persons.
 Nominee directors are permitted.
 A register with the directors’ names and addresses aren’t accessible to the public but kept at the registered office.